-- For pre-silicon models use circuit simulation tools to obtain the information over the worst cases of process and temperature variations, then correlate the model against the actual silicon. - When the actual silicon is available, use the data from physical measurements to build the model.
-However, obtaining worst case min and max data over process and temperature may be difficult using physical data.
+- For pre-silicon models use circuit simulation tools to obtain the information over the worst cases of process and temperature variations, then correlate the model against the actual silicon. - When the actual silicon is available, one can use the data from physical measurements to build the model.
+However, obtaining worst-case min and max data over process and temperature may be difficult using physical data.
+Further, models created from measurement may show significant noise.